-The bibliometric analysis of second-hand products offers valuable insights into the expanding academic research concerning this subject.
+The bibliometric analysis of secondhand products offers valuable insights into the expanding academic research concerning this subject.
 Utilising a systematic examination of scholarly publications, this review demonstrates the escalating interest and importance of second-hand products in several domains, including sustainability, consumer behaviour, retail, and the circular economy.
-The research outlines the linkage between second-hand products and broader concepts of sustainable consumption and resource efficiency, as revealed by the co-occurrence of terms like "sustainability," "reuse," "recycling," "consumer behaviour," and "circular economy."
-This strong thematic relationship emphasises the interconnectedness of research related to second-hand products.
+The research outlines the linkage between second-hand products and broader concepts of sustainable consumption and resource efficiency, as revealed by the cooccurrence of terms like "sustainability," "reuse," "recycling," "consumer behaviour," and "circular economy."
+This strong thematic relationship emphasises the interconnectedness research related to second-hand products.
 The significance of second-hand products in the context of sustainability and circular economy is highlighted by this review.

-The importance of managerial involvement in second-hand shopping is twofold: reducing waste and protecting resources while promoting responsible consumer behaviour.
-By analysing consumer motivation and perception towards used goods, companies can tailor their strategies to accommodate an informed and environmentally conscious customer base.
-As global environmental awareness continues to flourish, the significance of embracing second-hand products in addressing overconsumption and waste production escalates.
+The importance of managerial involvement in second-hand shopping is twofold: reducing waste and protecting while promoting resources responsible consumer behaviour.
+By analysing consumer and perception motivation towards used goods, companies can tailor their strategies to accommodate an informed and environmentally conscious customer base.
+As global environmental awareness continues to flourish, the significance of embracing secondhand products in addressing overconsumption and waste production escalates.
 This indicates that increased accessibility and convenience will support the expansion and long-term viability of the second-hand market.